sara-nl/clouddocs/customize-vm-network.markdown

 >**NOTE:**
 >
-> When you import an _appliance_ from the _Marketplace_, that action usually downloads one `template` along with an `image`.
+> When you import an _appliance_ from the _AppMarket_, that action usually downloads one `template` along with an `image`.
 However, you usually have to add networks to the template after you have downloaded it.
 This is the place to do it.

 ### Edit a `nic` for a `template`